 - Fill one section with a nutritious carbohydrate food: brown rice, whole wheat pasta, whole wheat bread, peas or corn.
 Controlling carbs helps you control your blood glucose.

-- Include a small piece of fruit at each meal, as well as a serving of low-fat milk or yogurt.
+- Include a small piece of fruit and/or a serving of low-fat milk or yogurt with each meal.

 Healthy Eating Tips: